Emergency housing if you’re homeless: bed and breakfasts (B&Bs)

 What they're like

-- a shared bathroom
+- shared bathroom

-- a shared kitchen
+- shared kitchen or dining room

 Some provide food like breakfast, but in others you need to cook for yourself.

 Some B&Bs only provide rooms for homeless people.
 Some are also used by people on holiday or longer term residential guests.